Why not ensure 100% absorption of your vitamins and minerals?

 Some research studies have demonstrated that a variety of conditions can benefit from the use of IV nutrition.
 A few of the conditions that may be helped include:

 IV therapies are also useful in nutritional detoxification programs, immune stimulation or, simply, because of depletion of your body stores.
-Below is a short list of the unique IV therapies that are offered at MWA.:
+Below is a short list of the unique IV therapies that are offered at Medical Wellness Associates.:

 Alpha-lipoic acid is an antioxidant that is made by the body and is found in every cell, where it helps turn glucose into energy.
 Antioxidants are substances that attack "free radicals," waste products created when the body turns food into energy.
 Free radicals cause harmful chemical reactions that can damage cells in the body, making it harder for the body to fight off infections.
 They also damage organs and tissues.